seek-oss/skuba/docs/development-api/github.md

 Commits and pushes file changes from the local workspace to a specified GitHub branch.

-Commits using this method appear verified on GitHub.
+Commits pushed using this method appear verified on GitHub.

 ```typescript
 import { GitHub } from 'skuba';